 - You’ll have to verify that you own the domain for your website.
 There are several different ways to do this that are described in detail in Google’s documentation.
-Digging into these options is outside the scope of this guide, but get in touch if you need help with this step!
+We also have a complete guide to getting set up with Google Search Console here.

 - Submit your sitemap to Google Search Console.
 Squarespace generates an updated sitemap automatically, and you can find this by adding /sitemap.xml to the end of your website’s root domain.
 Enter this URL into the “Sitemaps” section of the Google Search Console dashboard as illustrated below:

 For additional guidance around setting up your Squarespace website with Google Search Console, check out these guides that contain additional detail:

 - How to Connect Squarespace to Google Search Console